Rizama-Victor/United-Nations-Global-Indicator-Data-Extractor/README.md

 | **tkinter.ttk**                     | Helped enhance the GUI with improved widgets such as dropdowns and labels.        |

 ---

+## 🪜 Step by Step Procedure

+---

+## Results

+The Results of the extraction process can be acessed here.

+---
 ## ⚠️ Disclaimer

-This README provides a summary of the project’s implementation.You can access the full program script [**here**](United-Nations-Global-Indicator-Data-Extractor.ipynb).
-Please note that the script was developed based on the structure and functionality of the source website at the time of creation.
+This README provides a summary of the project’s implementation.
+You can access the full program script [**here**](United-Nations-Global-Indicator-Data-Extractor.ipynb).
+Please note that the script was developed based on the structure and functionality of the [**source website**](https://data.un.org/default.aspx) at the time of creation.
 If the website changes in the future, the script may require minor updates to remain fully functional.

 ---